davidtilly/MRLCinema/README.md

 Currently it can:
 - Parse the Elekta cine files (*.bin files in MSNRBF format) into SimpleITK images
-- Perform group registration of a list of cines to determine the motion between the cines (i.e. create a motion trace)
+- Perform group registration of a list of cines to determine the motion between the cines (i.e. create a motion trace).
+A report is produced in json fromat with all info on the motion trace.
 - Replay the motion (cines and motion trace) in a web application (based on the panel framework).
+The application reads the cines and the motion motion trace and can replay it in a gui.
 - Perform dose accumulation using a motion trace and a Linac Logfile (i.e. move around, and accumulate, the dose whole distribution using the motion trace and beam on information)

 ## Authors